ponylang/release-bot-action/README.md

     tags: release-\d+.\d+.\d+

 jobs:
-  prepare-for-release:
+  # all tasks that need to be done before we add an X.Y.Z tag
+  # should be done as a step in the pre-tagging job.
+  # think of it like this... if when you later checkout the tag for a release,
+  # should the change be there? if yes, do it here.
+  pre-tagging:
-    name: Prepare for a release
+    name: Tasks run before tagging the release
     runs-on: ubuntu-latest
     steps:
+      - name: Checkout main
-      - uses: actions/checkout@v2
+        uses: actions/checkout@v2
         with:
           ref: "main"
           token: ${{ secrets.RELEASE_TOKEN }}